 Fifth-graders begin their year in grade 5 at Trinity Catholic Academy by “climbing the stairs” to the third floor where our middle school resides.
 Just two months previous to beginning fifth grade, these students were in a cozy, completely self-contained fourth grade classroom.
 Now they are being asked to be more independent and self-reliant by branching out to the classroom of our science teacher in addition to being in their own homeroom for the greater part of the day.
 This is done to introduce being responsible to more than one teacher, which serves as preparation for grade 6 when students will be exposed to a departmentalized model.

 Our Reading program is a program that stresses literary elements, vocabulary, and critical thinking.
-Reading outside of the textbook is stressed, and so book report projects are assigned that cover a variety of literary genres.
+Students read a variety of novels during the year to accomplish these goals.
+Book report projects are assigned that cover a variety of literary genres.
 Coupled with that is our English program which is strong in teaching parts of speech, sentence structure, and writing skills.
 It is an irrefutable strength to be able to express oneself through the written word.
 To that end, much time is spent in developing a fifth-grader’s writing skills, and they are provided with many opportunities to do meaningful writing across the curriculum.
 In addition, we have a strong spelling and vocabulary program published that presents challenging words, not only for developing strong spelling skills, but also to provide opportunities to become familiar with synonyms and antonyms and how to use words in context.

 Our math program, published by Sadlier stresses basic mathematical and arithmetical concepts as well as presenting many problem solving strategies.
 Practical, everyday applications for the concepts that are being taught are presented to students so that Math has meaning for the students’ own lives, now and in the future.